 Find all of our favorite kitchen tools here!

 The American Heart Association recommends eating two, 3.5-ounce servings of fish per week, and the Dietary Guidelines for Americans recommend 8 total ounces per week for the general population.
 This recipe features fish, Greek yogurt, and fresh herbs.

 Fish is a quality source of protein that is rich in vitamins and minerals.
 Fatty fish, like salmon, is high in EPA and DHA omega-3 fatty acids, which are good for heart and brain health.

 Confused about which salmon to purchase?
 Wild-caught is known for having a higher omega-3 content, but surprisingly, that’s not always the case!
 We recommend consulting the Monterrey Bay Aquarium Seafood Watch app to help guide your seafood purchasing decisions.

 Greek yogurt is a great source of B vitamins, calcium, protein, and probiotics.
 Select a fat content that works with your overall diet.
 If you tend to consume a lot of foods high in saturated fat, a low-fat or fat-free variety is your best choice.
 If you limit saturated fat in your diet, full-fat varieties are okay.

-Green herbs, like dill, not only add a pop of freshness and great flavor to a dish, but they add nutrition too!
+Green herbs, like dill, add a pop of freshness and flavor to a dish, and they add nutrition too!
 Herbs are rich in essential vitamins, minerals, and phytonutrients that promote health and help fight diseases.

 Storage Tips for Leftover Dill and Yogurt Salmon